 A good drink starts with the right glass—in this case, a traditional margarita glass.
 The stepped-diameter glass, which some say resembles an upside-down sombrero, maximizes the rim area, which is important in a drink where a salted rim is so important.
 We’d suggest opting for a version that’s shatterproof (below), to go along with all those active occasions—on the beach, by the pool, at a barbecue—when a blended cocktail feels just right.
-Or, try a glass etched in a festive south-of-the-border style, or hand-cut glassware for more elegant occasions.
+Or, try a hand-blown glass embellished with confetti or ribbons of blue, or hand-cut glassware for more elegant occasions.

 Since the margarita is a tequila cocktail, it’s essential that the base spirit be top-notch.
 Trust us when we say this: Your margarita should be made using nothing other than 100 percent agave tequila.
 If the label doesn’t clearly state this, then your tequila could contain as much as 49 percent fermented cane sugar (not a good thing).

 It’s worth it to spend a bit more for a quality tequila; our go-to comes from our friends at Casamigos.
 Use a blanco tequila, which is barely aged or not aged at all.
 It has a clean, assertive flavor, and is more affordable than its aged (and pricier) reposado and añejo counterparts.

 If you’re making your margarita from scratch, fresh lime juice will always contribute to the most vibrant flavor.
 Since fruit varies in ripeness and sugar levels, be sure to taste your lime juice and sweeten it as needed.